surifirstpin/biplus_documentation/docs/model01.md

 A Model can be defined in 3 steps;

--   Create a Project with required database and respective tables.
+-   Creating a Project with required database and respective tables.

 -   Customize the Model using IDE as per the business requirement.